 For items that have warranties of five years or less, American Express will add a supplementary warranty of up to an additional year when you make the purchase with either of these cards.
 You’ll also enjoy purchase protection, which provides you with accidental damage and theft coverage for 90 days.

-Shopping promotions are subject to change, but right now (and into the foreseeable future) the Business Platinum offers up to $400 in statement credits annually for U.S. purchases with Dell Technologies (get up to $200 in statement credits between January and June and up to $200 in statement credits between July and December for U.S. purchases with Dell Technologies on your Business Platinum Card when enrolled), while the Gold card does not.
+Shopping promotions are subject to change, but right now (and into the foreseeable future) the Business Platinum offers up to $400 in statement credits annually for U.S. purchases with Dell Technologies (get up to $200 in statement credits between January and June and up to $200 in statement credits between July and December for U.S. purchases when enrolled), while the Gold card does not.

-Although the Business Gold and Business Platinum are cards that require payment in full by the due date, you can also take advantage of the “pay over time” feature which enables to pay eligible purchases in full each month-or pay over time with interest (Terms Apply).
-The balances you satisfy by the due date won’t be subject to added interest, but if you choose to revolve debts for eligible purchases, interest will be added.
+Although the Business Gold and Business Platinum are cards that require payment in full by the due date, you can also take advantage of the “Pay Over Time” feature which enables to pay eligible purchases in full each month—or pay over time with interest (terms apply).
+The balances you pay by the due date won’t be subject to added interest, but if you choose to revolve debts for eligible purchases, interest will be added.
 Both cards have variable APRs of 14.24 percent to 22.24 percent on revolving balances.
 The rate you receive depends on your creditworthiness and other factors at the time of application.

 How to decide between Amex Business Gold and Amex Business Platinum

-First, think about that welcome offer.
-For the Gold card the bonus could be worth $1,750 while the Platinum card’s offer could be worth $2,700 (assuming you use them to book travel through AmexTravel.com, though you can also redeem points for statement credits, gift cards and at select merchant checkouts for a lower valuation).
-However, you will have to spend $5,000 more in those initial three months to get the bigger bonus.
+First, think about the welcome offers.
+For the Business Gold card, the welcome offer could be worth $700 while the Business Platinum card’s offer could be worth $1,200, assuming you use them to book travel through AmexTravel.com (though you can also redeem points for statement credits, gift cards and at select merchant checkouts for a lower valuation).
+However, you will have to spend $10,000 in the first three months to get the 70,000 welcome offer points for the Business Gold card and $15,000 in the first three months to get the 120,000 welcome offer points for the Business Platinum card.
 If spending that much and paying it all off every month will be tough or impossible, that’s an automatic “no” for the Platinum card.
 The last thing you want to do is get into debt and still fall short of the valuable bonus!

 Then comes the annual fee.
-The Gold costs $300 less than the Platinum, but if you’ll come out ahead by making the most of the benefits, it will pull out ahead in this race.
+The Business Gold card costs $400 less than the Business Platinum, but if you come out ahead by making the most of the benefits, it will pull out ahead in this race.

 If most of your card’s activity will be for everyday business expenses instead of flights and hotels, the Gold card makes more sense.
-You’ll rack up points fast, and won’t pay more for services you won’t be using.
-If you’re on the road (or in the sky) frequently for work, the Platinum offers a slew of benefits to make your business travel more comfortable and reward you along the way.
+You’ll rack up points fast and won’t pay more for services you won’t be using.
+If you’re on the road (or in the sky) frequently for work, the Platinum offers a slew of benefits to make your business travel more comfortable while rewarding you along the way.